matwilso/matwilso.github.io/_drafts/sim2real.md

 like conservation of mass and energy.
 But I would lean towards more of a complete rethinking of simulators for Software 2.0.

 I think residual learning is probably wrong.
 I would lean more towards traditional simulators as a prior.
 Pre-train/bootstrap on them or have KL divergence between our results and the traditional simulator.

 This is a difference in software 2.0 and we should embrace it.

+I think the solution is going to come largely from focusing on the simulator.
+I think the simulator has largely been sidelined in sim2real work.
+It has not been a central research focus and I think if we want to make more progress that needs to change.

+To solve these problems, we should focus on the simulator.
+The simulator has been sidelined in most sim2real work.
+We should focus on research effort on it.
+I think the solution to these problems is to learn the simulator.

+We should invest much more heavily in **learned simulators**.
+Simulators that use neural networks inside the simulator loop.
+Simulators that can benefit from massive amounts of real world data.
+Simulators that can improve with just data and compute.

+The simulator should be a central focus of research.
+We are in the stone age of physics simulators and we can do much better if we make it a priority.

+My claim is that if we can create learned simulators, we will greatly accelerate the progress of sim2real and robot learning research.
+The learned simulator will be a great way to incrementally compound and checkpoint our progress.
+It will greatly reduce the time and resources required to achieve robotic capabilities.
+It will become an extremely valuable *tool* that many people benefit from.
+A general tool, like TensorFlow and PyTorch are general tools for deep learning software, the learned simulator will become a general tool for robotics and robot learning and perhaps many other areas of development for the physical world.
+It will be useful for a variety of projects, beyond even robot learning and in to engineering design and scientific inquiry.

 # Learnability of simulator